ZhaofengWu/SIFT/README.md

 ## Pretrained Models

-You can find a list of pretrained models, for both SIFT (base + large) and SIFT-Light and for all GLUE tasks (except WNLI), at [this Google Drive folder](https://drive.google.com/drive/folders/1Cz4jrpoYa4w_dY2ZS683C2Bdveddkt6T).
-You can also run `bash scripts/download_pretrained_base_models.sh` to download all base-sized models at once to `pretrained_base_models/`, which takes around 39G before untar-ing.
+You can download all pretrained models, for both SIFT (base + large) and SIFT-Light and for all GLUE tasks (except WNLI), from https://arkdata.cs.washington.edu/SIFT/pretrained_models/{CoLA,MRPC,RTE,SST-2,STS-B,QNLI,QQP,MNLI}_SIFT_{base,large,Light_base}.tgz.
+For reference, downloading all base-sized models (excluding Light) takes around 39G before untar-ing.
 Most of these models have better performance than the numbers reported in the paper, because the paper reported averages across multiple seeds.

 ## GLUE Data and Semantic Graphs